ivan-paleo/imaging-reports/README.md

 ## Save input
-**No input is saved in the App.** If you close the App (or the browser tab in case you opened it in your browser, see section [Start the App](#start-the-app)), all input will be deleted.
+**In both cases (LEIZA server and local), no input is saved in the App.** If you close the App (or the browser tab), all input will be deleted.
 The only way to save input is by downloading the report to an ODS or XLSX file (see tab [Report](#tab-report)).
 Graphs in the tab [Objectives](#lateral-optical-resolution) can also be downloaded as PNG or PDF.